 Mutual funds are a type of investment tool where fund houses collect money from investors sharing a common investment objective and invest this pool of fund in various money market instruments like debt, equity, government securities, corporate bonds, etc. In SEBI’s (Securities and Exchange Board of India- the regulator of mutual funds in India) own words, “Mutual fund is a mechanism for pooling the resources by issuing units to the investors and investing funds in securities in accordance with objectives as disclosed in offer document.”
-Depending on the performance of the market and the sectors where the money is invested, a mutual fund may succeed in returning its investors with either gains or in some cases, loses.
+Depending on the performance of the market and the sectors where the money is invested, a mutual fund may succeed in returning its investors with either gains or in some cases, loses and could take the help of Conservative Investing Portfolio Apps.

 Having said that, mutual funds being equity oriented funds, stand a chance to reap better profits when held for the long run.
 That’s because, historically, equity investments have proven to bless investors with higher profits when held keeping a long term investment perspective.
 This is also the reason why most financial advisors emphasize on keeping a long term investment horizon, especially for investors seeking capital appreciation through equity related instruments like mutual funds.